107 N Swall Drive

 All condos are 2BR/2BA, between 1,400 and 1,500 sqft.
 Floorplans are single story.

-The developer installed bamboo hardwood floors in the living rooms, entry, and dinning rooms which was somewhat unusual finish for the year built.
+The developer installed bamboo hardwood floors in the living rooms, entry, and dining rooms which were somewhat unusual finish for the year built.
 Bedrooms are required by CCRs to be Carpeted except for the 1st floor.
 Kitchens have stainless steel appliances, cherry shaker cabinets, and bullnose granite countertops.
 The condo has gas, so you get a gas range.
-The living Room has a balcony and gas fireplace.
+The Living Room has a balcony and gas fireplace.

-The master bedrooms suit has it’s own finished walk in closet, and private master bathroom with double vanity, frameless shower, and separate soaking tub.
+The master bedrooms suite has its own finished walk-in closet, and private master bathroom with double vanity, frameless shower, and separate soaking tub.
 The tile in the bathroom is travertine.

 Prices Range $850,000 to $1,000,000